javimosch/google-login-auth-server/readme.md

 ## **Authentication Flow**

-1. User clicks a Google login button in the external application.
+1. User clicks an idp login button in the external application.
 2. A popup window opens, loading a custom view from this project.
-3. The custom view attempts to log in with Google.
+3. The custom view attempts to log in with idp.
-4. The system checks if the Google email is already linked to an external user.
+4. The system checks if the idp email is already linked to an external user.
 5. If linked:
     - The external JWT is generated.
     - The external JWT is submitted to the parent app along with a redirect URL.